ski629/ski629.github.io/_posts/2025-09-03-no-fiesta-no-siesta.md

 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/rap.jpeg" caption="Our third rappel down the col." %}

 When I saw our ropes touch the glacier below, I was elated.
-We were out of exposure.
+We were out of technical terrain.

 {% include figure popup=true image_path="/assets/images/2025-09-03-no-fiesta-no-siesta/down.jpeg" caption="We're down, and we have a beautiful view of our route on the skyline." %}